jamesparsloe/llm.speech/README.md

 - [x] Text-to-speech direction works in principle - although not very high quality at the moment and some issues that hopefully will get resolved with some iteration or scaling - see the `examples` directory for what the current model can (and can't) do.
 - [ ] Warm starting text-to-speech training from a pretrained text LLM (will have to be a small one to fit on my 4090 dev box)
-- [ ] Text-to-speech finetuning on more expressive and higher quality datasets ([Expresso](https://github.com/facebookresearch/textlesslib/tree/main/examples/expresso/dataset)?)
+- [x] Text-to-speech finetuning on more expressive and higher quality datasets ([Expresso](https://github.com/facebookresearch/textlesslib/tree/main/examples/expresso/dataset)?)
 - [ ] Speech-to-text direction
 - [ ] Join text-to-speech and speech-to-text in a multi-task
 - [ ] Interleaving like [SpiRit-LM](https://arxiv.org/abs/2402.05755)

 There will probably be some more things to add along the way.

+### 2024-05-31

+- First training run on the MLS Eng dataset with a small model

+### 2024-06-01

+- Quick and dirty finetuning from the MLS Eng model on the Expresso dataset for 2000 steps

 ## Getting Started